Skip to main content

 For example, a patient's chart might note "ETOH intoxication" or "ETOH dependence" to describe their condition related to alcohol consumption.

-Understanding the implications of ETOH in a medical context is critical for nurses, as alcohol use and misuse can have profound effects on health.
+It is critical for nurses to have an understanding of the implications of ETOH in a medical context, as alcohol use and misuse can have a drastic impact on a patient’s health.
 Ethanol affects nearly every system in the body, and its impact can range from acute intoxication to chronic health conditions.

 Acute Effects of ETOH